Safe Autonomous Navigation for Systems with Learned SE(3) Hamiltonian Dynamics: Introduction

 \section{Introduction}

-Designing controllers that handle safety constraints and guarantee system stability is an important problem in safety-critical applications, such as autonomous driving \citep{CBF_ames2014control, shalev2016safe}, walking robots \citep{CBF_ames2014rapidly} or medical robots \citep{yip2014model}.
+Designing controllers that handle safety constraints and guarantee stability is an important problem in safety-critical applications of robotics, such as autonomous driving \citep{CBF_ames2014control, shalev2016safe}, locomotion \citep{CBF_ames2014rapidly} or medical robotics \citep{yip2014model}.
 Safety depends on the system states, governed by the system dynamics, and the environment constraints.
-This leads to two requirements for designing provably safe controllers: 1) the availability of an accurate dynamics model of the system and 2) the satisfaction of time-varying safety constraints that are only known at runtime.
+This leads to two requirements for designing provably safe controllers: 1) the availability of an accurate dynamics model and 2) the satisfaction of time-varying safety constraints that are only known at runtime.

-The first requirement has motivated many data-driven dynamics learning approaches recently, where machine learning techniques are used to learn dynamical systems, e.g. based on Gaussian processes \citep{deisenroth2015gp,kabzan2019learning} or neural networks \citep{raissi2018multistep,chua2018deep}.
-For physical systems, recent works \citep{lutter2019deepunderactuated, zhong2020symplectic, duong21hamiltonian} design the model architecture to encode Lagrangian or Hamiltonian formulation of robot dynamics \citep{lurie2013analytical,HolmBook}, which a black-box model might struggle to infer.
-For Hamiltonian formulation, \cite{zhong2020symplectic} use a differentiable neural ODE solver \citep{chen2018neural} to generate predicted state trajectory.
-A loss function is back-propagated through the ODE solver to update its parameters. \cite{duong21hamiltonian} extend this approach by imposing both Hamiltonian formulation and the $SE(3)$ constraints on the ODE structure.
-A Hamiltonian-based model architecture also simplifies the design of a stable regulation or tracking controller by energy shaping \citep{zhong2020symplectic, duong2021learning, duong21hamiltonian}.
-The key idea of energy-based controller, e.g. interconnection and damping assignment passivity-based control design (IDA-PBC) \citep{van2014port}, is to inject additional energy via the control input into the system to achieve a desired total energy, minimized at a desired set point.
+\NEWTD{ The first requirement has motivated machine learning techniques for system dynamics learning, e.g. based on Gaussian processes \citep{deisenroth2015gp,kabzan2019learning} or neural networks \citep{raissi2018multistep,chua2018deep}.
+For physical systems, recent works \citep{lutter2019deepunderactuated, zhong2020symplectic, duong21hamiltonian} design the model architecture to encode a Lagrangian or Hamiltonian formulation of robot dynamics \citep{lurie2013analytical,HolmBook}, which a black-box model might struggle to infer. \cite{zhong2020symplectic} use a differentiable neural ODE solver \citep{chen2018neural} to generate predicted state trajectories in a Hamiltonian formulation.
+A loss function is back-propagated through the ODE solver to update the model parameters. \cite{duong21hamiltonian} extend this approach by imposing both Hamiltonian dynamics and $SE(3)$ pose constraints on the ODE structure.
+A Hamiltonian-based model architecture also simplifies the design of stable regulation or tracking control by energy shaping \citep{zhong2020symplectic, duong2021learning, duong21hamiltonian}.
+The key idea of energy-based shaping, known as interconnection and damping assignment passivity-based control (IDA-PBC) \citep{van2014port}, is to inject additional energy via the control input into the system to achieve a desired total energy, minimized at a desired set point.